jantsje/floodgame_online/README.md

 * voluntary discount (includes WTP pages, pp with WTP > subsidized premium are insured in the game, discount offered)

 ## Target group
-Note that the first page ('Welkom') asks for homeownership and postal code.
-The 'postcodes.py' file is used as input to determine whether a respondent is in the target area.
+Note that the first page (*Welkom*) asks for homeownership and postal code.
+The ```postcodes.py``` file is used as input to determine whether a respondent is in the target area.
 Respondents who answer that they do not own their home or those who enter a postcode that is not in 'postcodes.py' will be redirected to the no-target-group-message of the panel company.

 ## Instructions pop-up
 Instructions are available in a pop-up screen (modal) throughout the game.
-JavaScript code tracks how often respondents click this button ('opened_instructions').
+JavaScript code tracks how often respondents click the button ('opened_instructions').